aws-samples/aws-database-migration-samples/sqlserver/sampledb/v1/README.md

 The sampledb is not meant as an example of how one might ideally build a sports ticketing system rather, it's designed to allow the user to get a feel for how to use the AWS Database Migration Service and Schema Converstion Tool.

+The installation process creates the database, loads the data, and sets the database up for replication using DMS.

 **Requirements:**
 * Any version of SQL Server compatible with DMS
 * Approximately 50GB of disk space